15 Apr Motivating and Engaging your People in Challenging Times

 Remind your people what the company stands for

 As a leader you are a role model and you should actively demonstrate the company’s values, particularly around honesty and transparency.
 Remind your people where the business has come from and how the company showed the resilience to overcome difficult times in the past.
-Stress the need for a unity of purpose and give your people confidence that despite the human and financial devastation there will ultimately be a positive outcome.
+Stress the need for a unity of purpose.
+As a result you will give your people confidence that despite the human and financial devastation there will ultimately be a positive outcome.

 Give your people control

-Don’t allow your people to be distracted and diverted by the noise of the media, the conflicting expert advice and the stark statistics.
+Don’t allow your people to be distracted and diverted by the noise of the media.
+Or even by conflicting expert advice and the stark statistics.
 Instead focus your people only on the things they can control.

 Ensure clarity of understanding around people’s roles, responsibilities and deliverables.
 What three things can everybody do to improve business performance?
 How can people organise themselves to maximise their productivity working from home?
-What are appropriate KPIs in the current business climate?
+What are appropriate key performance indicators (KPIs) in the current business climate?